-As I explore a run for Congress in New Hampshire's 2nd Congressional District, these are the issues on which I will be focusing.
+As I campaign for Congress in New Hampshire's 2nd Congressional District, these are the issues on which I will be focusing.
 My relationship with President Trump and with those who work in his administration will give me the ability to work closely with them on the issues facing our state and our country.
 On areas where I may disagree with the President, I will utilize my relationship to respectfully state where I disagree, offer my solution, and work through negotiations towards a fix that will work for the people of New Hampshire.
 My focus will always be on making sure legislation is constitutional, cost-effective, and a necessary function of the federal government.

 Please check back for more details on my plans and solutions as the campaign grows!